 This guide will walk you through:

-• What you’ll be asked during the application process
+- What questions to expect during the application process

 Let’s dig in.